-brucewaynesbodaciousbooty asked: Why shouldn't we be using the asterisk?
+brucewaynesbodaciousbooty said: Why shouldn't we be using the asterisk?
 If you don't mind my asking.

 the first three posts here explain

 again another reminder to try to use my two search bars before asking me stuff like this. searching trans* in the second search bar would have brought you these results

 Oh wow, I wish I had known about this earlier.
 If you’re cis and use the asterisk on the end of the word “trans,” I suggest taking a look at the link and reconsidering.
 I’ll have to do more research on the issue.